 Performing scalable logic optimization requires efficient netlist manipulation, typically involving only a small set of gate primitives.
-Given a set of Boolean expressions that describe a circuit, the goal of synthesis optimization is to minimize the number of literals in the expressions along with the number of logic levels.
+Given a set of Boolean expressions that describes a circuit, the goal of synthesis optimization is to minimize the number of literals in the expressions along with the number of logic levels.
 Several drawbacks of these techniques are discussed in [22], including limited scalability.
-To this end, the authors of [22] introduced an efficient synthesis strategy called rewriting.
-Logic rewriting is performed over a netlist representation called an And-Inverter Graph (AIG) [19], where each node represents an AND gate and complemented (dotted) edges represent inverters.
-In logic rewriting, the quality of different functionally-equivalent implementations for a small logic block in a circuit is assessed.
-In Figure 4, the left transformation leads to a reduction in area.
+To this end, Mishchenko et al. [22] introduced an efficient synthesis strategy called rewriting.
+Logic rewriting is performed over a netlist representation called an AND-inverter graph (AIG) [19], where each node represents an AND gate and complemented (dotted) edges represent inverters.
+In logic rewriting, the quality of different functionally equivalent implementations for a small logic block in a circuit is assessed.
+In Fig. 3, the top transformation leads to a reduction in area.
 By using a technique called structural hashing [19], nodes in other parts of the circuit can be reused.
-In the right example, there is a global reduction in area by reusing available gates.
+In the bottom example, there is a global reduction in area by reusing available gates.
 However, structural hashing requires that the circuit be represented as an AIG and is not viable on mapped circuits.